AVEVA/CONNECT-data-services-developer-docs/Content_Portal/add-organize-data/attach-meaning/data-context-overview.md

 ---
-uid: lpattachmeaningtodata
+uid: lporganizedata
 ---

-# Attach meaning to data
+# Organize data

 You can create asset definitions to help organize and visualize information about a particular asset, such as a truck or a mixing tank.
 You categorize asset data by specifying: